Does car insurance cover repairs for your vehicle?

 The cost to repair suspension damage from a pothole can vary dramatically depending on the damage and your vehicle.
 However, according to the Auto Chimps website, most repairs are likely to cost between $200 and $400.

-Your car insurance collision policy would cover this type of damage if a precipitating event of some type caused the damage, such as driving over a pothole.
+Your collision coverage would pay for this type of damage if it was caused by a covered event, such as driving over a pothole.

 However, car insurance will not pay for regular wear and tear to your suspension.